Luigy-Lemon/sDAI-on-Gnosis/README.md

-# Savings xDAI
+# Savings DAI on Gnosis Chain

 A tokenized wrapper of the Interest collected from Token Bridge deposits in sDAI.
-Supports ERC4626.
+Follows the ERC4626 Standard.
 Share to asset conversions are real-time even if the pot hasn't been dripped in a while.
 Please note this is sample code only and there is no official deploys.
 Feel free to deploy it yourself.

-# xDAI Streaming
+# xDAI Interest Receiver
-xDAI is moved into the sxDAI vault contract using a continuous slow drip from BridgeInterestReceiver to avoid abuse of JIT or similar arbitrage methods.
+xDAI is moved into the sDAI vault contract using a continuous dripRate from BridgeInterestReceiver to avoid arbitrage abuse.